The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Introduction

-The main goal of this paper is to study optimality and posterior contraction of Bayesian forests under relaxed smoothness assumptions.
-More specifically, we introduce a class of functions whose domain has been cleaved into hyper-rectangles where each rectangular piece has its own anisotropic smoothness (with the same harmonic mean).
+The main goal of this study is to examine optimality and posterior contraction of Bayesian forests under relaxed smoothness assumptions.
+We introduce a class of functions the domain of which has been cleaved into hyper-rectangles, where each rectangular piece has its own anisotropic smoothness (with the same harmonic mean).
 We allow for possible discontinuities at the boundaries of the pieces.
 We call this new class of functions {\em piecewise heterogeneous anisotropic functions} (see Definitions~\ref{def:hol}--\ref{def:genhol} in Section~\ref{sec:function}).
-We establish approximation theory for this general class which blends anisotropy with spatial inhomogeneity and which, to the best of our knowledge, has not yet been pursued in the literature.
+We then establish an approximation theory for this general class, which blends anisotropy with spatial inhomogeneity and which, to the best of our knowledge, has not yet been pursued in the literature.
 Our results complement the body of existing work on piecewise isotropic smoothness classes \citep[e.g.,][]{candes2000curvelets,candes2004new,le2005sparse,petersen2018optimal,imaizumi2019deep}.
-Our function class subsumes the usual (homogeneous) anisotropic space for which adaptive procedures exist with optimal convergence rate guarantees, including the dyadic CART of \citet{donoho1997cart}.
+Our function class subsumes the usual (homogeneous) anisotropic space for which adaptive procedures exist with optimal convergence rate guarantees, including the dyadic classification and regression trees (CART) of \citet{donoho1997cart}.
 We refer to \citet{barron1999risk}, \citet{neumann1997wavelet}, \citet{hoffman2002random}, \citet{lepski2015adaptive}, and references therein for a more complete list.
 There are also adaptive Bayesian procedures for anisotropic function estimation with desired asymptotic properties \citep[e.g.,][]{bhattacharya2014anisotropic,shen2015adaptive}.
 There appear to be {\em no} theoretical properties for adaptation in the more general case of piecewise heterogeneous anisotropic smoothness.
 Indeed, existing theoretical studies for discontinuous piecewise smooth classes impose the isotropy assumption \citep[e.g.,][]{candes2000curvelets,candes2004new,le2005sparse,petersen2018optimal,imaizumi2019deep} and the convergence rates in spatially adaptive estimation depend on global smoothness parameters \citep[e.g.,][]{pintore2006spatially,liu2010data,wang2013smoothing,tibshirani2014adaptive}.
 In this respect, our study appears to be the first theoretical investigation of piecewise anisotropic function classes.